Role of mental and emotional support during tough times in daily/entrepreneur life

 Gain insights into one's own stress.

-Recognize that stress is positive and avoidable.
+Recognize that stress is positive and voidable.

 Identify symptoms of stress overload.